-An Application for Michigan Notary Public Appointment must first be completed with your driver's license number, full legal name, name as you wish to be appointed, date of birth, residential address, business address, telephone numbers, and, if a current notary, information about your current appointment.
-This form is available from the Michigan Department of State website at http://www.michigan.gov/documents/sos/Application_for_Michigan_Notary_Public_194159_7.pdf To ensure that your appointment is accurately made, print or type your name on the application exactly as you intend to use it when notarizing documents.
+An Application for Michigan Notary Public Appointment (PDF) must first be completed with your driver's license number, full legal name, name as you wish to be appointed, date of birth, residential address, business address, telephone numbers, and, if a current notary, information about your current appointment.
+To ensure that your appointment is accurately made, print or type your name on the application exactly as you intend to use it when notarizing documents.
 It is important that you sign the application exactly the way you wish to be appointed.